 I’m back … after 12 wonderful days in Jamaica!
 Even though I don’t live there anymore it’s still home to me.
 Now that we’re retired, my husband Eddie and I try to get there most winters to get out of the cold, but this year was extra special because we had company.
 Our old friends Tracy and Johnny flew all the way from England to join us on this trip.
 It was both their first time to JA (that what Jamaicans at home and abroad loving call Jamaica), so it was an extra special experience.

 You can still make a pretty special jerk dish even if you don’t have pimento wood to cook it on.
 I especially like jerk chicken cooked on my barbecue at home.
-I’ll be including my Secret Jerk Seasonings Recipe in my free eCookbook that I’m working on so make sure to sign up to be one of the first to get it!
+Check out my Secret Jerk Sauce recipe.
+Beats anything out of a bottle!